 Allow 1 foot of space between your pile and the curb for storm runoff and to make it easier for our sweepers.
 Also allow plenty of clearance between your pile and any vehicle left parked on the street.

 Moving your vehicle is NOT OPTIONAL in the following Leaf Day districts:

 - Northwest: Districts NW 2, NW 3, NW 4, NW 6, NW 7, NW 8 and NW 9

 - Southwest: Districts SW 1 and SW 2

 - Sullivan's Gulch in Northeast: District NE 14

-In all other districts, move your vehicle off the street whenever possible to allow room for sweepers.
-Leaf districts are small enough that you should never have to travel more than a quarter mile to park a vehicle outside the boundaries of a Leaf Day district.
+In all other districts, move your vehicle off the street whenever possible to make room for sweepers.
+Leaf Day service districts are small enough that you should never have to travel more than a quarter mile to park a vehicle outside the boundaries of a Leaf Day district.

 Remove obstacles like basketball hoops and garbage bins from the street.

-Use our flier to remind other vehicles when Leaf Day is coming.
+Use our flyer to remind other vehicles when Leaf Day is coming.

 Our Leaf Day crews clean the streets from 6 a.m. until we finish the route.
 After compiling leaves for hauling, PBOT crews will come through a second time to sweep excess debris and flush the road with water.